-The surgical removal of the gall bladder is typically performed by inserting a laparoscope and surgical instruments through small incisions.
-However, some Vista surgeons are specially trained and experienced in robotic surgery to perform cholecystectomies that prove to be especially challenging.
+The surgical removal of the gallbladder is typically performed by inserting a laparoscope and surgical instruments through small incisions.
+However, some Vista surgeons are specially trained in robotic surgery to perform cholecystectomies that prove to be especially challenging.

 Thanks to the new Single-Site™ capability in robotic surgery, specially trained surgeons at Vista Medical Center East can remove a diseased gallbladder through a tiny incision in the belly button that leaves the patient virtually scarless.
 And it only takes about an hour.